nake89/norppa/README.md

 Gives the closest P2P Nordvpn server or server of your choice.
 The same one that this site would give: https://nordvpn.com/servers/tools

 You can give two letter country code id.
 E.g. Finland would be fi and United States of America would be us.
-Currently only Finland, Sweden, Norway, Denmark, US and UK are supported.
+Supported countries:

+- Denmark
+- Finland
+- Germany
+- Italy
+- Netherlands
+- Norway
+- Portugal
+- Spain
+- Sweden
+- US
+- UK
   Please post an issue if you want your country added.

 ## Installation